renaudcalmont/aspnetcore-mongodb-sandbox/README.md

     * consider adopting a specification such as OData or JSON API - or keep it going its own way...
     * use swagger when in development mode
     * add minimal client-side libraries (such as bower and gulp)
+* Persistence
+    * get the connection strings from an external resource directory for production environment
 * Yeoman
     * write the generator for the entire project
     * consider a generator for adding a model once the skeleton is stabilized